sieve-data/docs/source/index.html.md

 }
 ```

-This endpoint allows you to view the properties of all jobs/videos you have submitted in the past.
-You get the registered size of the video, the status of processing it, the timestamp it was submitted, any user metadata that was supplied, and of course, the video name and job_id.
+This endpoint allows you to view the properties of all jobs you have submitted to a project.
+A job is a single video you submitted to Sieve.
+You can retrieve the registered size of the video, its processing status, the timestamp it was submitted, any user metadata that was supplied, and of course, the video name and job_id.
 The timestamps are ordered from most recent to least recent.

 ### HTTP Request